ymansurozer/Vue3-Tailwind-SaaS-Template/README.md

 ## Why?

 This template is heavily inspired by [Vitesse](https://github.com/antfu/vitesse).
-But I needed an SPA version with Tailwind CSS + Headless UI (along with related plugins and configurations).
+But, for my SaaS projects, I needed an SPA version with Tailwind CSS + Headless UI (along with related plugins and configurations).
 And most importantly, I had to build this template from the ground up to understand how Vitesse worked so well and how I can extend it for my needs in the future.